ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 Confirm you query works before running it in this utility.
 (Or get the SQL from a source that has confirmed its results.

-*    The RMNOCASE database extension will be required for many queries.
+*    The RMNOCASE collation, provided by the unifuzz64.dll database extension will be required for many queries.
+If it is required, but not configured, an error message- "no such collation sequence: RMNOCASE" will be displayed in the report file.
-(BUT NOT FOR THIS FIRST EXAMPLE)
+To enable it, download the unifuzz64.dll file, place it in the working folder, remove the "#" character in the ini file at the left of the word RMNOCASE_PATH.

+*    Note that the SQL_STATEMENT_1 key is required, while the SQL_STATEMENT_2 key is optional.
+If you want to keep a statement in the ini file for future use, but want it inactive, change its key name to SQL_STATEMENT_100  or any number except 1 or 2.
+Duplicate key names generate an error.

 *    On some occasions, the utility console window will display a "Database Locked" message.
-In that case. close the console window, close RM and re-run the utility, then re-open RM.
+In that case: Close the console window, Close RM and re-run the utility, then re-open RM.
 It's not clear why this sometimes happens, but it is rare.
 No database damage has ever been seem after many hundreds of uses (as expected.
 "Database locked" is a normal message encountered with SQLite.)